AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

   - id: login_event
     name: EventLogFile Login Event
     url: https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_eventlogfile_login.htm
-# You can add more by uncommiting the below section
+# You can add more by uncommenting the below section
 #   - id: login_event
 #     name: EventLogFile Login Event
 #     url: https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_eventlogfile_login.htm
 ```

 Each event_source defines a series of specific information as it relates to detection engineering, operations, and security in general.
-These properties allow us to better understand the capabilities of a event_source as well as it's usability within the context of your product.
+These properties allow us to better understand the capabilities of an event_source as well as its usability within the context of your product.

 These properties are: